makerhqsac/makerhqsac-historic/_posts/2016-08-16-DIY-Workbenches.markdown

 ---
 layout: post
-title: "DIY: Makerspace Workbenches"
+title: "DIY: Makerspace Standing Work Tables"
 ---
 <img src="{{ site.baseurl }}/images/filtered_table.jpg" class="image" style="margin: 0 auto; display: block; width:45%">
-<span id="hq">O</span>ne item that is essential to a good fabrication space is a good workbench.
+<span id="hq">O</span>ne item that is essential to a good fabrication space is good tables.
 We feel that making them yourselves is by far the smartest option!

 When you create a makerspace, you need workbenches and tables.
 If you are in a hurry, you might buy them at big box retailers (gag!), but it's so expensive and generally not high quality.
 I decided that we would build our own.
 I ended up building 8 workbenches and 2 standing tables for the space, and 2 special workbenches for my garage.